-The Phase I examination dates are updated on the ACVP website.
+The Phase I examination dates are published on the ACVP website.

-The passing point (cut score) for the Phase I examination is 64/100 points.
 To pass an examination, a score of equal to or greater than the cut score must be achieved.
 Information regarding establishment of the cut score is included in the Preparation, Validation and Scoring of the Phase I Examination section that follows.